-Thomas Ream Sr. was born in 1786 in Ursina, Somerset County, PA, the son of John and Anna Rosina (Weitzel) Ream, and the stepson of (?)
-(Minerd) Ream.
-The first name of his stepmother is unknown.
+Thomas Ream Sr. was born in 1786 in Ursina, Somerset County, PA, the son of John and Anna Rosina (Weitzel) Ream, and the stepson of Catharine (Minerd) Ream.

 At the age of four, Thomas moved with his parents and siblings to Draketown, Somerset County.
 He was only six years of age when his mother died from the bite of a poisonous snake.